sakgoyal/audioshare/README.md

 This is meant to showcase how to rerceate the spotify connect feature using web technologies.

 This is a work in progress and is not yet fully functional.

+## Current functionality
+- Launch the server next inside directory containing audio files
+- open a browser and connect to the server
+- all audio files in the directory will be listed
+- audio status is reported to the server over websocket